vmyrsky/ajeer/README.md

 For project specific instructions, see the files in:
 &lt;project&gt;/doc/

-You can also generate the javadocs from the JavaEERest and JPA2 project.
+You can also generate the javadocs from the JavaEERest and JPA2 projects.
 These should provide you the overview of the classes.
-The files will be generated in the &lt;project&gt;/doc/ folders.
+The javadoc files will be generated in the &lt;project&gt;/doc/ folders.
 Start by opening the index.html file generated (view in browser).